Working With Suppliers

 Axalta is pleased to share our Supplier Directives that cover requirements of supply of materials to Axalta sites in Europe and North America.
 It is our intention to have - to the extent possible -the same requirements at all of our sites.
 Nevertheless, some logistics aspects do cause some differences between sites that should be noted.
 These documents do not focus on individual materials and their specifications.
 Some directives will apply only to specific material groups or to a specific type of supply (i.e., bulk supply in tank trucks).

-California Transparency in Supply Chains Act of 2010 and the U.K. Modern Slavery Act of 2015
+California Transparency in Supply Chains Act of 2010, the U.K. Modern Slavery Act of 2015, and Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act

 View our full statement regarding the California Transparency in Supply Chains Act of 2010.